Waldrum Scholarship Established

 Harold Joe Waldrum is best known for his paintings and etchings of New Mexico’s adobe churches, but in the 1960s he was an acclaimed music instructor, most notably in the small town of Lakin, Kansas, where he taught concert and marching band for approximately ten years.

-In conjunction with their marriage in October of 2018, two of Waldrum’s former students, Sydney McCormick (class of 1967) and Patrick Bonnie (class of 1962), recently announced the endowment of the Harold Joe Waldrum Scholarship for Music and Art.
+In conjunction with their marriage in October of 2018, two of Waldrum’s former students, Sydney McCormick (class of 1967) and Patrick Bonnie (class of 1962), announced the endowment of the Harold Joe Waldrum Scholarship for Music and Art.

-The following is from a press release published in the Lakin Independent:
+From their press release published in the Lakin Independent:

 “As our wedding gift to Lakin, we have established the Harold Joe Waldrum Scholarship with a grant of $25,000 to be used by graduating students who wish to pursue degrees in any of the visual fine arts such as painting, sculpting, or architecture.
 A student wishing to express his or her artistic talents musically through singing, composing, or playing an instrument would also qualify for the scholarship.”